CoolCoderCarl/attainments_sanctuary/README.md

 # attainments_sanctuary
-Combination of FastAPI and SQLite
+Combination of FastAPI and SQLite.
+Second part of a system which search, save and share info.

 ## Prehistory
-SQLite database hidden behind FastAPI
+Need to save info before sending.

 > After good work it is necessary to save all results
 > (c) Author